 A structured risk assessment can help identify and address significant security gaps that may be putting your company’s data, digital assets, and network at risk.
 A typical assessment involves defining the system, identifying threats, determining the potential impact, analyzing the environment, and finally calculating the associated security risk.

 While an assessment can be performed on any application, asset, or process within the organization, multiple assessments may be too expensive and time-consuming to be practical.
 Instead, prioritize those systems or applications that are most critical to the business and represent the highest risk—then target those for review first.

-Alternatively, some businesses choose to engage a specialized security partner.
-The right partner should bring extensive experience to the table and should be capable of providing an objective view of your organization, as well as clear steps to remediate and issues they identify.
+Alternatively, some businesses choose to engage a partner with expertise in specialized information security services.
+The right partner should bring extensive experience to the table and should be capable of providing an objective view of your organization, as well as clear steps to remediate any issues they identify.